nodejs/node/doc/api/repl.markdown

 ## repl.start(options)

-Returns and starts a `REPLServer` instance.
+Returns and starts a `REPLServer` instance, that inherits from [Readline Interface][].
 Accepts an "options" Object that takes the following values:

  - `prompt` - the prompt and `stream` for all I/O. Defaults to `> `.